ophusgroup/interactive-prism/README.md

-# Elemental Microscopy Quickstart
+# Interactive PRISM

-This repository contains minimal configuration files to get started for an `Elemental Microscopy` article.
+This repository contains the files for building the interactive PRISM paper guide.
+Which includes numerous interactive elements for building intuitions and learning about the PRISM algorithm.
+If you are building the repository locally please follow the instructions below.

 ## People

-This quickstart guide was developed by [Colin Ophus](mailto:cophus@gmail.com) and [Georgios Varnavides](mailto:gvarnavides@berkeley.edu).
+This website was developed by [Antony Georgiadis](mailto:antonyg@stanford.edu) and [Colin Ophus](mailto:cophus@gmail.com) and was built using the em-quickstart guide.

 ## Installation Instructions